wics-uw/website/content/pages/code-of-conduct.md

 [Open Source Bridge Code of Conduct](http://opensourcebridge.org/about/code-of-conduct/).

-*Revision 1.0, adopted by the Women in Computer Science Undergraduate Committee on 8 September 2014.*
+*Revision 1.1, adopted by the Women in Computer Science Undergraduate Committee on 22 January 2015.*